loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- Do you think that you receive enough feedback?
-Is feedback helpful for your personal development?
-What can I do to help you get the feedback you want?
+- What have your past managers done that you’d like me to also do or not do?

-- What can I do to help you enjoy your work more or remove roadblocks to progress?
+- What would you like to see change about these discussions?
+How could we make them more useful for you?

-- What aspect of your job you would like more help or coaching?
+- What would you like to see change about these discussions?
+How could we make them more useful for you?

 ## Career development

-- To help identify and clarify the goal: What do you want to achieve?
-What will you do to achieve it?
-When will you do it?
-Who do you need to involve?
-When should you see results?
+- Is there an aspect of your job you would like more help or coaching?

-- If you were to create your ideal position, how would it differ from what you are currently doing?
+- What other roles here could you see yourself in down the line?
+Or what areas would you like to explore?

-- What actions will you take before our next 1-on-1 to make progress on X?
-(Also discuss and agree on actions you will take to help.)
+- What parts of your job would you like to deepen your skills in or get additional training in?

 ## Conversation starters

-- What would you like to start with?
+- How is your family?

-- If they have children: How is [name of child] doing?
-(Ask something related to their age like starting school, playing sports, or other interests.)
+- Would you update me on Project X?

 - Tell me about last week.

 ## Job satisfaction

-- What do you like most about working on our team?
+- Are you happy with your recent work?
+Why or why not?

-- When was the time you enjoyed working here the most?
+- In our last 1-on-1 you mentioned that you’d like to grow in X — how has that been going?

-- What do you enjoy the most in your current role?
+- What are you most excited about?

 ## Other

 - How are things going for you outside of work?

-- If you had millions of dollars, what would you do every day?
+- What questions do you have about the project?

 - If you had millions of dollars, what would you do every day?

 ## Team and company

-- If we could improve in any way, how would we do it?
+- Do you feel like you’re on the same page with the team?
+How often do you think you need meetings to ensure you stay that way?

-- What’s the No. 1 problem with our organization?
-Why?
+- How would you say we're doing at working together as team?
+What makes you say that?

-- What do you think you can do to fix that problem?
+- What kind of communication or information do you wish you had more of?

 ## Work-life

-- How can I help…? (be more productive/happier at work/enjoy work more/etc)
+- What, if anything, did you used to do that you find you don’t have time for right now?

-- Is there anything that you need from me?
+- How are you feeling about work?

-- What is an ideal, productive day at work for you?
-Walk me through the day…
+- When was your last vacation?

 <!-- end of questions -->
 ### Key Updates 🔑